- New York State AIDS Advisory Council (AAC)

-The Task Force meets biannually and is chaired by the Director of the AIDS Institute/New York State Department of Health.
+The Task Force meets biannually and is chaired by the Director of the AIDS Institute.
 Membership includes the commissioners and directors, or their designees, of all state agencies that serve individuals or groups at risk for HIV/AIDS:

 - NYS Office for the Aging (NYSOFA)

 - NYS Office of Alcoholism & Substance Abuse Services (OASAS)

 - NYS Council on Children and Families (CCF)